San Francisco: Early American era (1848–1906)

-Despite its attractive location as a port and naval base, San Francisco under American sovereignty was still a small settlement with inhospitable geography.
-Situated at the tip of a windswept peninsula without water or firewood, San Francisco lacked most of the basic facilities for a 19th-century settlement.
+Despite its attractive location as a port and naval base, San Francisco under American sovereignty was still a small settlement with inhospitable geography, lacking most of the basic facilities for a proper settlement.
 Its 1847 population was said to be 459.

 The California gold rush brought a flood of treasure seekers.
 Prospectors accumulated in San Francisco over rival Benicia, raising the population from 1,000 in 1848 to 25,000 by December 1849.
 The promise of wealth was so strong that crews on arriving vessels deserted and rushed off to the gold fields, leaving behind a forest of masts in San Francisco harbor.
 Some of these approximately 500 abandoned ships were used at times as storeships, saloons, and hotels; many were left to rot, and some were sunk to establish title to the underwater lot.
 By 1851, the harbor was extended out into the bay by wharves while buildings were erected on piles among the ships.
 By 1870, Yerba Buena Cove had been filled to create new land.
 Buried ships are occasionally exposed when foundations are dug for new buildings.

-California was quickly granted statehood in 1850, and the U.S. military built Fort Point at the Golden Gate and a fort on Alcatraz Island to secure San Francisco Bay.
+California was quickly granted statehood in 1850, and the U.S. Army built Fort Point at the Golden Gate and a fort on Alcatraz Island to secure the bay.
 San Francisco County was one of the state's 18 original counties established at California statehood in 1850.
-Until 1856, San Francisco's city limits extended west to Divisadero Street and Castro Street, and south to 20th Street.
-In 1856, the California state government divided the county.
+San Francisco's city limits originally extended west to Divisadero Street and Castro Street, and south to 20th Street, but in 1856, the California state government divided the county.
 A straight line was then drawn across the tip of the San Francisco Peninsula just north of San Bruno Mountain.
-Everything south of the line became the new San Mateo County while everything north of the line became the new consolidated City and County of San Francisco.
+Everything south of the line became the new San Mateo County, while everything north of the line became the new consolidated City and County of San Francisco.